lilcodehacker/my-scripts/README.md

 This counts the days until a date.
 **Prerequisites:** date

-# HideMessenger.SH & ShowMessenger.SH
-I use this to hide and show my server's IT window.
-**Prerequisites:** xdotool

 # Install & Install.SH
-I coded this to easily integrate my PICO-8 itch.io games into my system.
+I coded this to integrate my PICO-8 itch.io games into my system easily.
 The file Install is just a GUI version.
 **Prerequisites:** zip

 # Lightdm.SH
-I use this so that I always have a tty running lightdm, so that the switch user button on the KDE lockscreen will work.
+I use this so that I always have a tty running, allowing the switch user button on the KDE lock screen to function properly.
 **Prerequisites:** w, lightdm

 # LockOffKDE.SH